 This is why peaches are better than high-sugar snacks:

-- Low in calories and high in important vitamins and minerals that feed our bodies and keep us well
+- Low in calories and high in important vitamins and minerals

 - Fights inflammation in our bodies which plays a role in disease.

-3 Lessons Learned from this Book
+3 Lessons Learned from This Book

 - This book is like a fairytale–by being strong and courageous, eventually, good things happen